 The AAAAI has joined with other leading medical specialty societies in Choosing WiselyTM, a proactive initiative of the ABIM Foundation.
 The Choosing Wisely campaign helps physicians, patients and other healthcare stakeholders think and talk about overuse or misuse of health care resources in the United States.
 This campaign is a natural extension the AAAAI’s ongoing commitment to empower physicians and patients with the information they need to make evidence-based decisions regarding the diagnosis, treatment and management of allergic and immunologic diseases.
 To date there are ten statements to consider.
 Visit here to see a video explaining each of the statements.

 The AAAAI is pleased to underwrite the Chrysalis Project.
 This program presents U.S. and Canadian medical students and internal medicine and/or pediatric residents the opportunity to explore a potential career in allergy / immunology.
-To qualify for the Chrysalis Project, applicants must fall into one of the following categories: MD PhD students at research stage or beyond; 3rd and 4th year medical students; 1st year or 2nd year residents in IM, Peds or MedPeds; or 3rd year MedPeds residents.
+To qualify for the Chrysalis Project, applicants must fall into one of the following categories: MD PhD students during research training year; Medical students in their final year of training (4th); 1st year residents in IM, Peds or MedPeds; 2nd year residents in IM, Peds or Med/Peds, particularly those without an AI training program at their institution; or 3rd year MedPeds residents or 3rd year IM or Peds resident who is participating in a Chief year at their institution.
 Please note since the Chrysalis Project is a recruitment program, prioritization will be given to medical students and junior residents who are unsure of their career path, rather than senior residents who are already committed to applying for Allergy/Immunology fellowship.
 These resident applications will still be reviewed and considered for any open slots.
 Individuals who were previously selected for the Chrysalis Project are not eligible to participate in the program a second time.